miguel96/tb-api-test/docs/x-listening-reports/report-actions/get-report-stats.md

 **What it does:** This endpoint is used to get the stats of a report.
 The report must be **generated** in oder to get the stats.

+**NOTE:** The :reportCode is not the :reportId

+Example: given this :reportId df688940-2bfd-4d15-bf55-fb3eebcd6c6d its :reportCode will be df688940 (the first chain of the :reportId)

 ## Stats - Structure

 The structure of a Tweet Binder stats JSON is the following: